alixbbl/DSLR/README.md

 ## Data Visualisation

 We start by calculating the statistics of our preprocessed dataset which can be found in `output/describe/statistics.csv`.
 Quelques notions de statistiques utiles :

-✅ MEAN : La moyenne, la somme des valeurs divisee par le nombre de ces valeurs.

-✅ STD ou Ecart-type : C'est la mesure de dispersion des donnees par rapport a la moyenne de ces donnees.
-Plus un STD est grand, plus les donnees son eclatees par rapport a leur moyenne.

-✅ Quartiles : Ils divisent un ensemble de donnees en 4 parties egales : jusqu'a 25%, 50%, 75% et 100%.
-Cela permet d'avoir une idee de la distribution des valeurs du dataset.
+✅ MEAN : The average — the sum of all values divided by the number of values.

+✅ STD ou Ecart-type : A measure of how spread out the data is around the mean.
+A higher standard deviation means the values are more dispersed from the average.

+✅ Quartiles : They divide a dataset into four equal parts: up to 25%, 50%, 75%, and 100%.
+This helps to understand the distribution of the dataset's values.

 <details>
 <summary><h5 style="display: inline; margin: 0;" >CSV File tip</h5></summary>